(Full time) 2021 start

 Take a look around our libraries:

-A joint honours degree allows you to study the same core topics as students on each single honours course, but you’ll take fewer optional and discovery modules so you can fit in both subjects.
+A joint honours degree allows you to study the same compulsory topics as students on each single honours course, but you’ll take fewer optional modules so you can fit in both subjects.

 Year 1